usmanalimaan/groupwise/README.md

 GroupWise Admin Helpdesk Scripts by Cimitra
+Version: 1.5
+Version Info
+*
-Version: 1.4
+1.4 - Original Ship
+1.5 - Added 4 scripts for eDirectory and GroupWise Integration *

 Author: Tay Kratzer tay@cimitra.com

-Special thanks to Eliot Lloyd Lanes and Viable Solutions Inc. for hosting the GroupWise system where we I created these scripts. ​
+Special thanks to Eliot Lloyd Lanes and Viable Solutions Inc. for hosting the GroupWise and eDirectory systems where we I created these scripts. ​

 Testing Info: These scripts have been tested on **SLES12 and GroupWise 18**